- What is Keyword Gap Analysis?

 These days, all popular Keyword research tools offer Keyword gap analysis features.
 Some of the most popular Keyword gap analysis tools these days are:

-How to find List of the competitive domain for Gap analysis
+How to find a list of the competitive domain for Competitor Keyword Gap analysis

-Now, you need a list of domains that are competing with your domain in SERP.
+Now, you need a list of domains competing with your domain in SERP.
 You can again find this using any of the tools listed above.

 - Type your domain name and click on organic research